+COMPUTER PROGRAMMING/INFORMATION SYSTEMS TECHNOLOGY

-COMPUTER PROGRAMMING TECHNOLOGY One-year Certificate Program
+One-year Certificate Program

-Successful completion of this program enables the student to attain success as key punch and peripheral equipment operator or a programmer trainee.
-Students completing this course of study will receive the Certificate in Computer Programming Technology.
-All computer programming majors are required to earn a grade of C or better in all CPT courses.
+Successful completion of this program enables the student to attain success as a data entry operator or a programmer/operator trainee.
+Students completing this course of study will receive the Certificate in Computer Programming/Information Systems Technology.
+All students majoring in this option are required to make a C or better in all CIS, CSC, and MAT courses.

-Courses Freshman Year Hours
+Courses S - 2 Freshman Year Hours

-CPT 100 Introduction to Business Data Processing.
-5
+CIS 100 Introduction to Business Data Processing 5

-CPT 120 Systems Analysis and File Management 5
+CIS 120 Systems Analysis and File Management

-CPT 134 Assembler I 5

-Choose one of the following 10 hours sequences

-CPT 135 RPG I

-CPT 235 RPG II
+CIS 134 Assembly Language

-CPT 222 COBOL I
+CIS 222 COBOL

-CPT 232 COBOL II 10
+CSC 142 File Processing or

+CIS 228 RPG II 5

-CWE 101 Cooperative Work Experience 5
+IPR 101 Beginning Typewriting 5

 ENG 101 Composition and Rhetoric

-HIS 252 United States History 5
+HIS 252 United States History

 POL 201 American Government

-MAT 100 College Albegra 5
+MAT 110 College Algebra

 Physica l Educa tion as required

 TOTAL 50